Other Scholarship Information

 Financial Need-Based Awards

 Many scholarships are need-based awards.
 Financial need is defined as the difference between a student's cost of education and what the family/individual is expected to contribute.
 In order to be considered for need-based awards, students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available at the Financial Aid Office, Tandy Hall, Room 206 or online at FAFSA.
+The FAFSA is available at the Financial Aid Office, Enrollment Center @ The Tower, Main 1.100 or online at FAFSA.edu.gov